Bilateral Filtering with Zynq-Based Hardware

 In Step 1.2, select

 RGBreference design to match the pixel format of the Bilateral Filter Algorithm subsystem.
-Map the other ports of the hardware user logic to the available hardware interface.
-For this example, map the
+Map the other ports of the HW user logic to the available hardware interface.
+For this example, map

 pbEdgeOnlyto push button 0.
 Likewise, map